Financial Aid and Scholarships - Undergraduate

 - Withdrawal from the university (all classes) as of the first day of classes will count as credit(s) attempted and credits(s) not earned unless all aid is cancelled and returned.
 A withdrawal affects the Pace and Maximum Time Frame components.
 The GPA component is affected if the withdrawal is in the student's first term.

 - Incompletes: Count as credit(s) attempted and credit(s) not earned until a passing grade is posted.
 It is the student's responsibility to notify the Financial Aid Office of any change in grade using an Appeal for Financial Aid Reinstatement Form and attaching a copy of the student's most recent, unofficial UWL transcript.
-If the incomplete appeal results in the student being eligible for financial aid again, eligibility will be reinstated as of the date the appeal is approved.
+If the appeal results in the student being eligible for financial aid again, eligibility will be reinstated as of the date the appeal is approved.
 Lack of action from the student will cause the student's new Pace and GPA to not be evaluated until the end of the payment period in which the incomplete grade was converted.
 Incompletes affect the Pace and Maximum Time Frame component.

 - Repeated Credits: Counted as attempted credits as many times as the course is repeated.
 Repeating credits apply to GPA, Pace, and Maximum Time Frame Components.
 Please note that this is different from UWL's course repeat policy.